 There is ample room for principled debate about migration, but there can be no doubt about the fundamental principle of humanity.
-Regardless of their legal status, all migrants are human beings and states must safeguard their safety, dignity and well-being.
-It is unacceptable that so many vulnerable migrants are facing death, exploitation and deprivation in ways that could be prevented without any loss of security or border control.
-This can and must change.
-The Red Cross and Red Crescent is ready to do its part.
+Regardless of their legal status, all migrants and displaced people are human beings.
+States must safeguard their safety, dignity and well-being and ensure unhindered access to essential services.

 Our call to action on migrants

-Migrants, in particular those without formal legal status (irregular migrants), are often denied access to services critical to meet basic humanitarian needs, such as emergency health care, or avoid service providers due to fear of arrest.
-Equally troubling are suggestions that the work of humanitarian organisations be curtailed or even criminalized when providing support to irregular migrants.
-Meanwhile, prolonged detention is used with alarming regularity as an unnecessarily harsh means to control migration, even with extremely vulnerable populations, such as unaccompanied children.
+Migrants, in particular those without formal legal status (irregular migrants), are often denied access to services that are critical to meeting one’s basic humanitarian needs or they avoid service providers due to fear of arrest.
+Equally troubling are proposals or rulings that humanitarian aid for irregular migrants be curtailed or criminalized.
+Meanwhile, prolonged detention is used with alarming regularity as an unnecessarily harsh means to control migration, even with extremely vulnerable populations, such as children.